© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site and fishponds at the Bishop's Palace is a scheduled monument protected by Historic England under reference 1018334.
 View the official record →

-The moated site and fishponds at the Bishop's Palace is a medieval monument located in Worcestershire comprising the defensive and recreational water features associated with an episcopal residence.
+Moated site and fishponds at the Bishop's Palace is a medieval monument located in Worcestershire, comprising defensive earthworks and water features associated with the episcopal residence.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018334.

 Moated site and fishponds at the Bishop's Palace is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018334.